glennschler/docker-debugnode/README.md

     * Next the local application files are added into the image
     * If the image is built again, it is quick using the image cached layers
       * Only updates to package.json force ```npm install``` to run again
-      * If an application file is change it is copied into the image
+      * If an application file is change it is copied into the image next build without needing to wait for an npm install

   Build the node-inspector base image created earlier from Node.js version 4.x
   ```bash